Transition Sooke makes major contribution to OCP engagement process

 Residents Respond to “Growing Pains”

 About 40 people attended Transition Sooke’s virtual Town Hall “To Grow or Not to Grow, Developing a Liveable Sooke in a Climate Emergency” on Saturday June 26.

 The Town Hall began with the video “Growing Pains,” which featured Sooke residents talking about their community and the impacts of growth on it.
 Participants then went into small groups to talk about the film, growth in Sooke, and what to do about it.
 Discussion was lively, participants were full of ideas, and attendance included several members of the District of Sooke’s advisory committees and two councillors.

-Proceedings of the Town Hall will be available on this page soon.
 There will be a second Town Hall in late August/early September.